Tearful Andy Murray reveals added significance of come-from-behind Davis Cup win

 The young Swiss, who had never previously beaten a top-50 player, had his tail up and Murray kicked his bag in frustration after failing to break in the third game of the second set.

-The 36-year-old has been in similar situations hundreds of times during his career and ultimately experience won out, although it was still nip and tuck, with Murray slamming his racket to the court after handing an early break back in the decider.
+Ultimately experience won, although it was still nip and tuck, with Murray slamming his racket to the court after handing an early break back in the decider.

 He broke again to lead 3-2, though, and quashed Riedi’s hopes of a comeback by taking his first match point with an ace.